-All data, however, remains subject to some limitations, and this is particularly true of fatality data.
-While the 'hard facts' of the data such as the date, location and actors have been shown to be largely consistent with those of private, closed security sources (see Weidmann, 2014, for example), fatality data is particularly vulnerable to bias and inaccurate reporting.
+All data, however, remain subject to some limitations, and this is particularly true of fatality data.
+While the 'hard facts' of data such as the date, location and actors have been shown to be largely consistent with those of private, closed security sources (see Weidmann, 2014, for example), fatality data are particularly vulnerable to bias and inaccurate reporting.
+If there are conflicting reports of the number of fatalities, ACLED researchers will note down the varying reported figures in the Notes column and use the figure cited by the most authoritative source.
+In the absence of a definitive authoritative source, ACLED will assign the most conservative estimate cited to the Fatalities column.
 Users are urged to remember that fatality figures reflected reported levels of deaths, and have not been independently verified by team researchers.